2022 Ford F-150 Problems You Need to Know About

-Pump the breaks before buying a brand new Ford F-150.
-We aren’t saying don’t buy the truck.
+Pump the brakes before buying a brand-new Ford F-150.
+We aren’t saying don’t buy this truck.
 It’s an excellent option to consider.
 However, more and more reports of 2022 Ford F-150 problems are emerging.
 So, let’s see how serious they are.

-According to Pickup Truck Talk, the 2022 Ford F-150 has a few different types of engine problems floating around.
-The EcoBoost engines already make some people nervous because replacing the turbo cost thousands.
+The 2022 Ford F-150 has a few different types of engine problems floating around.
+The EcoBoost engines already make some people nervous because replacing the turbo costs thousands.

-However, the 10-speed automatic transmission continuous gaining tons of complaints and even spurred a class-action lawsuit.
+However, the 10-speed automatic transmission is continuously gaining tons of complaints and even spurred a class-action lawsuit.
 The transmission is prone to slipping gears, harsh shifts, jerking, random acceleration, and loss of power.

 Reportedly, having the transmission reflashed doesn’t solve the issues.
 It’s a learning transmission that will improve based on your driving habits, but it might not work correctly.

 Aside from recurring transmission issues, the 2022 Ford F-150 struggles with the trailer brake software.
 It may forget that the trailer is attached, and the brake controller could stop working as a result.
 This causes owners to pull over and reset the system by restarting their trucks.

 The trailer problem could lead to stress and dangerous driving situations.
 However, Ford is on top of this problem and has already issued a recall.
 About 393,836 Ford F-150 models will need to be serviced.

 Another huge problem involves the windshield wipers failing to operate correctly.
 Due to having an incorrect spline casting tooth height, the wipers wouldn’t function.
 This may create visibility issues.

 However, Ford got its rear in gear with this problem, too, and issued a recall for 652,996 trucks.
 The problem is related to the supplier building the wrong part.